Filtering Requests (LP Classic)

 Available Operators

-=exact match, case sensitive
+exact match, case sensitive

-starts_withcase-insensitive prefix match
+case-insensitive prefix match

-does_not_start_withcase-insensitive prefix match
+case-insensitive prefix match

-containscase-insensitive substring match
+case-insensitive substring match

 Attributes